 - Shrink interference fit

 Forced interference fit

-In forced interference fit, two parts are forced to integrate.
+In a forced interference fit, two parts are forced to integrate.
 A good amount of force is required to assemble both parts together.

 Shrink interference fit

-In case of a shrink interference fit, parts are heated to alter the mechanical properties and then both parts are bonded together.
+In case of a shrink interference fit, parts are heated to alter the mechanical properties, and then both parts are bonded together.

 Transition fit can either have clearance if interference.
-So it is kind of compromise between the interference fit and clearance fit.
+So it is a kind of compromise between the interference fit and clearance fit.
 Transition fits are important when the location of the shaft and hole is important rather than the fit of both parts.
 That is way always there will be either interference or a clearance.